-The volcanic geology of Martinique has produced magnificent black sand beaches along with white sand beaches and a charming small town to choose each day’s activities.
-Perhaps RumFest will be one of them.
+The volcanic geology of Martinique has produced magnificent black-sand beaches along with white-sand beaches.
+A charming small town and perhaps, RumFest, will be among each day’s activities

 Since 1635, the island has followed French slavery, sugar plantations, and Creolization.